buddyboss/buddyboss-platform/src/readme.txt

 = 1.1.1 =
 * Profiles - New option to remove First and Last Name, depending on Display Name Format
+* Media - Fixed image rotation issues for photos uploaded in mobile browsers
 * Cover Photos - Display validation message when cover photo was uploaded successfully
-* Date Format - Now using WordPress 'Date Format' settings throughout the network
+* Date Format - Now using WordPress 'Date Format' for dates throughout the network

 = 1.1.0 =
 * Profiles - Fixed profile dropdown not appearing with some plugins